Does Scoliosis Cause Hip Pain? Relieve Scoliosis Hip Pain

 As it’s compression of the spine and its surrounding vessels, muscles, and nerves that causes pain, when growth is counteracting that, the condition isn’t known as painful.
 Once a patient reaches skeletal maturity, the spine has settled due to gravity, leading to spinal compression and pain.

-In fact, when it comes to scoliosis in adults, it’s pain that most commonly brings them in for an official diagnosis.
+In fact, when it comes to scoliosis in adults, it’s pain and how to relieve that pain that most commonly brings them in for an official diagnosis.
 The following are the most common symptoms of scoliosis in adults:

 • A pronounced lean to one side